Michael Harris II Player Props: Braves vs. Diamondbacks

-Michael Harris II -- 0-for-3 in his last game -- will be in action for the Atlanta Braves against the Arizona Diamondbacks, with Ryne Nelson on the mound, on June 3 at 10:10 PM ET.
+Michael Harris II -- 1-for-4 in his most recent game -- will be in action for the Atlanta Braves versus the Arizona Diamondbacks, with Zac Gallen on the mound, on June 4 at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Diamondbacks.
+He had a one-hit performance in his most recent game (1-for-4) against the Diamondbacks.

 Michael Harris II Game Info & Props vs. the Diamondbacks